luavela/luavela/INSTALL.rst

   * libstdc++    (used by ujit-parse-profile only for demangling C++ symbols)

-If you are using Ubuntu 18.04 or Ubuntu 14.04, all dependencies should be available from scratch.
+If you are using Ubuntu 22.04, all dependencies are available from scratch.

 Given the scarce list of dependencies, building and running on other Ubuntu x64 versions (or other Linux x64 distributions) should work fine as well.